Shenzhen Bao'an International Airport: Cross-border buses

 Buses currently run mostly via Shenzhen Bay Control Point to many destinations across Hong Kong, Kowloon and the New Territories.
 Coach service is provided by Trans Island Limousine Service Ltd serving SZIA and Hong Kong, including Sheung Wan, Causeway Bay, Mong Kok (Prince Edward), Tsim Sha Tsui and Hong Kong International Airport.

 A direct coach service, operated by Chinalink Bus Company, is available at Elements Mall in Hong Kong.
 Passengers may check-in for their flights at the bus terminal but luggage must still be carried to the airport by the passengers.
 The service operates from Kowloon station on the Airport Express (MTR) line direct to the Shenzhen International airport.

 Shenzhen–Zhongshan Bridge

-The planned Shenzhen–Zhongshan Bridge will directly connect Shenzhen Bao'an International Airport on the eastern side of the Pearl River Delta with the city of Zhongshan on the western side.
+The completed Shenzhen–Zhongshan Bridge will directly connect Shenzhen Baoan International Airport on the eastern side of the Pearl River Delta with the city of Zhongshan on the western side.
 It will consist of a series of bridges and tunnels and will cut travel time from Shenzhen to Zhongshan to less than 30 minutes.
 Construction of the proposed 51 km eight-lane link started in 2017, with completion scheduled for 2024.

 Other facilities

 Shenzhen Airlines is headquartered on the grounds of the airport.
-Jade Cargo International was headquartered on the sixth floor of the Shenzhen Airlines Flight Operations Building on grounds of Shenzhen Bao'an International Airport.
+Jade Cargo International was headquartered on the sixth floor of the Shenzhen Airlines Flight Operations Building on grounds of Shenzhen Baoan International Airport.
 Shenzhen Donghai Airlines has its head office in the Shenzhen Airlines facility on the airport property.

 SF Airlines has its headquarters in the No.1 Freight Depot of the International Shipping Center.